-A huge 20% of runners get stress fractures – often when building to a big race!
-Find out here the most up-to-date information on what they are, why runners are so prone to them and also how to get them better, faster.(3)
+A huge 20% of runners get a stress fracture in foot from running – often when building to a big race!
+We will try to answer questions like what a stress fracture is, why runners are so prone to them and also how to get them better, faster.(3)

 What is a stress fracture?

 A stress fracture, as the name suggests, is a small fracture in a bone.
 It is a partial or incomplete fracture caused by the build up of stress to a localized area of bone.

 Stress fractures aren’t your usual fracture that happen due to a big fall or collision, they are due to repetitive strain, which is why runners are so at-risk, but more on that soon.

 Bones get stressed when there is a load placed through them, whether this is from the shock of your foot landing on the ground or from your muscles pulling on the bones to move you and absorb the shock.
 Stress fractures can basically be classified into two types:

 1. Fatigue; This is caused by an abnormal stress (more than the bone is used to) to a normal bone.

 2. Insufficiency; These fractures arise from the application of normal stress through a bone that is abnormal – such as mineral deficient or abnormally rigid.
 This is most prevalent in nutrient deficient and older population with osteoporosis and arthritis.